mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 Connected to MongoDB...
 ```

-So, we can see we successfully connected to *MongoDB*.
+So, we can see that we've successfully connected to *MongoDB* database.

+## 5- Schemas

+So, we've connected to our *MongoDB* database.
+Now, the next thing we need to do is to create a *Schema*.
+We use a *Schema* to define the shape of documents within a collection in *MongoDB*.
+What do I mean by that?
+Well, let's go back to our *MongoDB compass*.
+I've created this *playground* database here, and in this database we have this collection called *courses*.